A class of knots with simple $SU(2)$ representations: Integer homology spheres and irreducible representations

 \section{Integer homology spheres and irreducible $SU(2)$ representations}

-\begin{prop} Let $Y$ be an integer homology 3-sphere which is the branched double cover of a non-trivial knot $K$ in $S^3$.
+Kronheimer-Mrowka's non-vanishing result \cite[Corollary 7.17]{KM_sutures} of instanton knot Floer homology is the essential input in the following \begin{prop} Let $Y$ be an integer homology 3-sphere which is the branched double cover of a non-trivial knot $K$ in $S^3$.
 Then there is an irreducible representation $\psi: \pi_1(Y) \to SU(2)$. \end{prop} \begin{proof} The crucial input is that there is an irreducible representation $\rho: \pi_1(S^3 \setminus K) \to SU(2)$ which maps a meridian $m$ to the element $\i \in SU(2)$.
 This was proved by Kronheimer-Mrowka in \cite[Corollary 7.17]{KM_sutures}.
 As in the proof of Proposition \ref{folk} above, we see that this representation induces a representation with non-abelian image

 The fundamental group $\pi_1(Y) = \pi_1(\Sigma_2(K))$ is contained in $G_{K,m^2}$ as a subgroup of index $2$.
 If the restriction of $\overline{\rho}$ to this subgroup had abelian image it would have trivial image, as $Y$ is a homology 3-sphere.
 Therefore, $\overline{\rho}$ would factor through $G_{K,m^2}/\pi_1(Y) \cong \Z/2$, contradicting the fact that $\overline{\rho}$ has non-abelian image.